 - Add new comments.

 - The integration supports task type synchronization.
-To enable it you need to manually map task types in Azure DevOps with card types in Kanbanize (same names) and the integration will be start using Kanbanize card types automatically.
-No additional changes required.
+To enable it you need to manually map task types in Azure DevOps with card types in Kanbanize (same names) and the integration will start using Kanbanize card types automatically.
+No additional changes are required.

 - If you would like to synchronize tags from Azure DevOps to Kanbanize, the same tags must be available and assigned to your Kanbanize board.

-- Task transition synchronization is available when the state in Azure DevOps has the same name as column in Kanbanize.
+- Task transition synchronization is available when the state in Azure DevOps has the same name as the column in Kanbanize.

 Note: Depending on the setup you need, the integration could be implemented to run from Azure DevOps to Kanbanize and/or from Kanbanize to Azure DevOps.

 1. The integration can be one-directional and bi-directional.

 2. This article explains how the integration with Azure DevOps with Azure board to Kanbanize swimlane mapping as well as Board-to-Board mapping can be used.